longjl1/Time-to-mato/docs/ui-principles.md

 - [2023-05-20] reinforced that the timer should stay visually dominant while the rest of the interface remains quiet and structural.

 - [2023-05-31] reinforced that the timer should stay visually dominant while the rest of the interface remains quiet and structural.

+- [2023-06-10] reinforced that the timer should stay visually dominant while the rest of the interface remains quiet and structural.